 What is Social Communication?

-Autism Spectrum Disorder (ASD) test
+Autism Spectrum Disorder (ASD) Test

 We offer testing for Autism Spectrum Disorder (ASD) at the Sachs Center.
-The Autism Spectrum Disorder (ASD) test is two hours long and consists of a clinical interview where we learn about your past and current traits.
+The Autism Spectrum Disorder (ASD) test is two hours long and consists of a clinical interview, where we learn about your past and current traits.
 We also offer specific evidence-based ASD tests from third-party researchers.

-- Understanding the feelings of being different.
+- Navigating the experience of feeling different.

 - Setting healthy boundaries with friends and family.